Xinze-Li-Bryan/RicciFlow/README.md

 ## 🎯 Project Goals

-This project aims to:

-1. **Formalize Perelman's proof** of the Poincaré Conjecture in Lean 4
+This project aims to formalize Perelman's proof of the Poincaré Conjecture in Lean 4, following these objectives:

-2. **Build a complete Ricci Flow theory** from first principles
+1. **Build a complete Ricci Flow theory** from first principles
+2. **Implement Perelman's entropy functionals** (W-entropy, F-functional, ν-entropy)
+3. **Classify κ-solutions** in dimension 3
-3. **Implement geometric surgery** procedures for handling singularities
+4. **Implement geometric surgery** procedures for handling singularities
-4. **Prove finite extinction** for simply-connected 3-manifolds
+5. **Prove finite extinction** for simply-connected 3-manifolds
-5. **Establish the topological conclusion**: extinction implies homeomorphism to S³
+6. **Establish the topological conclusion**: extinction implies homeomorphism to S³

 ## 🏗️ Project Structure